International Women’s Day 2023 – #EmbraceEquity

 Facts about the history of International Women’s Day have been taken:

-The figures for the individual universities were kindly provided by the respective PhD offices, HR departments and responsible persons.
+The figures for the individual universities were kindly provided by the respective PhD offices, HR departments, responsible persons and published reports.
 The figures not specific to ML4Q sites are taken from the MINT data tool, the She Figures Report 2021 and the Federal Statistical Office.
 Below not so fun facts and did you know are data from Invisible Women by Caroline Criado Perez.
-For further questions, please contact firstname.lastname@example.org at any time.
+For further questions, please contact email@example.com at any time.

 Though originally specialised in Classical Archaeology and History, Eva has increasingly turned to the topics of Equity, Diversity & Inclusion during her PhD and, among other things, worked as a PhD representative of the Faculty of Humanities for two years and tried to bring these topics more into focus.
 After a stop as deputy project manager in the project “Development and Implementation of a Diversity & Inclusion Strategy for Forschungszentrum Jülich”, she has taken over the role of Equal Opportunities & Diversity Manager in ML4Q since 15th February 2023.